dwitvliet/SQL-playground/README.md

 # SQL playground

 This repository is for trifling with a sample MySQL database, to test out advanced queries.
 See the [repository Jupyter Notebook](https://github.com/dwitvliet/SQL-playground/blob/main/SQL-playground.ipynb).
-More sample queries will be added soon with more detailed descriptions.

 ## Database diagram